dipakmeher/User_Behavior_Consistency_in_CDR/README.md

 echo "Please enter your Hugging Face token:" read hf_token huggingface-cli login --token "$hf_token"

-#Done
-echo "All required packages have been installed and Hugging Face token added."

 # Data Preparation
 The data preparation scripts for both the proposed method and the baselines are located in the datasets folder.
 The files are numbered in the sequence they should be run.
 Each script takes inputs from the terminal.